This large, historic town is situated in the west of the Province along the A-329 54 km from Granada City.

 Present day Loja is a busy, vibrant town with a large commercial centre and many facilities, amenities and shops.
 Modern buildings sit side by side with historic monuments such as the aforementioned fortress aswell as various smaller points of historic interest including the Fountain of 25 Jets, the Jaufin gateway and the 16th Century bridge that crosses the river of Genil.

-Loja is one of the many towns & cities in the beautiful region of Granada Spain.
-Discover Granada Costa Tropical with the history, local information, property sales and holiday listings at Viva-Granada.com
+Loja is one of the many towns in the beautiful region of Granada Spain.
+Discover Costa Tropical with the history, local information, property sales and holiday listings at Viva-Granada.com